 The most pernicious source of implicit bias is the … usually unconscious … tendency to believe that our experiences are similar to those of everybody else.
-If we grow up surrounded by people who have similar experiences, implicit bias become so deeply buried that it becomes “just the way it is”.
+If we grow up surrounded by people who have similar experiences, implicit bias is so deeply buried that it becomes “just the way it is”.
 Later, after you come in contact with the larger world, your learned biases can completely cloud your perception.
-Even though your reaction to a given situation may seem the same as that of someone else, the emotional source of the reaction may be entirely different.
+Even when your reaction to a given situation may seem the same as that of someone else, the emotional source of the reaction may be entirely different.

 How can we fight implicit bias?
 It seems unlikely that we can eliminate it completely … even in ourselves.
 But, each of us can do our best to remember it is within us and learn to detect its manifestation.
 Such recognition gives us a chance to decide how to approach each other.
 We can strive to be persons of reason rather than puppets of implicit bias.